jonase/eastwood/README.next.md

 library and workflow might be helpful in automatically removing old versions of namespaces from a JVM process.
-If you have instructions that you have used with Eastwood and component or a similar tool, please file a Github issue so they can be included here.
+If you have instructions that you have used with Eastwood and component or a similar tool, please file a GitHub issue so they can be included here.

 ## Known issues